WEBSITE TERMS & CONDITIONS

 Each time you visit the Websites, Humanity United collects some information to improve the overall quality of your online experience.

+Aggregated Data.
 Humanity United collects aggregate queries for internal reporting and also counts, tracks, and aggregates the visitor’s activity into Humanity United’s analysis of general traffic-flow at the Websites.
 To these ends, Humanity United may merge information about you into aggregated group data.
 In some cases, Humanity United may remove personal identifiers from PII and maintain it in aggregate form that may later be combined with other information to generate anonymous, aggregated statistical information.
 Such anonymous, group data may be shared on an aggregated basis with Humanity United’s affiliates, business partners, service providers and/or vendors; if it does so, Humanity United will not disclose your individual identity.

 Web Server Logs and IP Addresses.
 An Internet Protocol (“IP”) address is a number that automatically identifies the computer or device you have used to access the Internet.
 The IP address enables our server to send you the web pages that you want to visit, and it may disclose the server owned by your Internet Service Provider.
 Humanity United may use IP addresses to conduct Websites analyses and performance reviews and to administer the Websites, although it will not combine traffic data with user accounts.